nickagliano/fantasy-writer/README.md

 - Note that instead of using these inputs, you could edit the prompt to include those values directly in the prompt
 - After a story, if you want it tweaked you can start the prompt with `/revise` followed by the changes you'd like

+## Tips and Tricks

+- The start of the conversation will not be as good, but as you revise and correct, the stories will get better
+- There's a sweet spot, where the AI is writing as you intend it to.
+After that sweet spot, it starts to taper off, and you might have to remind it some of your style
+  - I find myself starting fresh in a new conversation after ~25 prompts

 ## Credit
 This prompt was influenced by some more structured prompts across the community, but most heavily by https://github.com/JushBJJ/Mr.-Ranedeer-AI-Tutor/.